 As the storyteller for our community, Aurora Theatre Company inspires new audiences and longtime theatre lovers alike with the visceral power of live theatre.
 Our venues, the most intimate professional stages in the Bay Area, highlight great acting, nuanced language, and an immediacy that makes for exhilarating theatre.
-By telling profoundly relevant stories, we’re building a new culture of theatregoing in the Bay Area and contributing to a revitalization of theatre nationwide, challenging all of us to think deeper, laugh louder, and engage more purposefully and profoundly with our neighbors and our world.
+By telling deeply relevant stories, we’re building a new culture of theatregoing in the Bay Area and contributing to a revitalization of theatre nationwide, challenging all of us to think deeper, laugh louder, and engage more purposefully and profoundly with our neighbors and our world.

 - We commit ourselves to championing racial justice, to better embodying anti-racist practices, and to confronting and dismantling oppression (including but not limited to racism, sexism, ableism, homophobia, transphobia, ageism, xenophobia, and religious intolerance) in everything we do.

 - We recognize that Aurora Theatre Company is located on land that was stolen from the Chochenyo Ohlone people.
 Our community has benefited from this land, and we owe the Ohlone people a collective debt.

 - We earn our reputation for integrity by treating people fairly, paying equal rates, and being honest and transparent in our dealings.

 - We value Bay Area theatre artists for their excellence, for their engagement, and for the local authenticity they bring to our productions.

 - We value the great plays of the past for the way their lessons resonate with today’s issues, and new plays for the way they move today’s conversations forward.

 At Aurora, we believe that theatre belongs to everyone.
 We ask that our staff, our artists, and our audience work together to make all people feel welcome here.

 Here's how you can help us make everyone feel welcome: